gunnar2k/rate-limiting-poc/README.md

 ## `OrganizationSupervisor`

-Uses `DynamicSupervisor` to manage `OrganizationWorker` children.
-New workers can be added by
+New organization workers can be added by:

 ```elixir
 OrganizationSupervisor.add_organization("org-id")
 ```

+This will initiate the `OrganizationWorker` child with an empty queue.

 ## `OrganizationWorker`

-Enqueue new requests.
-The worker processes the `:queue` of functions to be called.
-The level of concurrency, ie. how many requests to make at the same time, can be predefined.
+Use to enqueue new requests.
+Internally, the worker processes the request queue of functions to be called.

-New requests can be added by
+Adding new requests can be done by:

 ```elixir
 OrganizationWorker.enqueue("org-id", fn ->
   HTTPoison.get("http://...")
 end)
 ```

+The function in the second argument will be added to the `OrganizationWorker`s internal `:queue` which the worker pulls from on a regular basis.
+The level of concurrency (number of requests to pull from queue) can be predefined in the `OrganizationWorker` module attribute `@concurrency` which defaults to 3.

 ## Overview